Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 Loading...

-For example, 68% say it's not acceptable to ask a foreign country's leader for help investigating a potential political opponent, including 40% of Republicans; 61% say Trump does not share the moral values most Americans try to live by; and just 35% say the country is headed in the right direction.
+For example, 68% say it's not acceptable to ask a foreign country's leader for help investigating a potential political opponent; that includes 40% of Republicans.
+And 61% say Trump does not share the moral values most Americans try to live by; and just 35% say the country is headed in the right direction.

 Loading...